j6k4m8/en600.468-final/report/report.md

 ## ...so, finally:
 You can run everything inside the `scripts/run` directory — each will need its own terminal to run in, but once you're running those, you can hit your JSON server at `ip:port/translate`.

+## Chrome Extension
+I also developed a chrome extension that utilizes the CASMACAT/Moses backend to provide a frontend website translation service.
+The extension automatically detects the content of most articles or body-text on the page, and at the user's request, translates it to the requested language.

 ## Future Work